shockwaveHe/Robot-Trains-Robot/README.md

 Use VScode Extension XML Tools to format the XML files.

+### Actuation
+- MightyZap: Update the firmware if you cannot search the motor.

 ### Best practices
 1. Use dataclass and argparse if possible
 1. Write Google style docstring